 Auto-Seal under Section 943.0595

-With the passage of Florida Statute Section 943.0595, the Florida Department of Law Enforcement (FDLE) will allow for automatic sealing of a court record (as long as the charge is not a forcible felony listed in Section 776.08 or 943.0435(1)(h)1.a.(l)) if:
+With the passage of Florida Statute Section 943.0595, the Florida Department of Law Enforcement (FDLE) now allows for automatic sealing of a court record (as long as the charge is not a forcible felony listed in Section 776.08 or 943.0435(1)(h)1.a.(l)) and the following applies:

 1. No charging document was filed (sometimes called a “no file”);